Garbage Disposal Repair - Reliable Emergency Plumbers For All Your Plumbing Needs

 The Right Fix at the Right Price

 Most homes nowadays have garbage disposal units, but people generally tend to misuse them by discarding large pieces of garbage or food residue.
 However, the garbage disposal is an appliance intended to shred small pieces of food leftover from a meal rather than act as an all-purpose garbage can.
 A garbage disposal that has been overloaded with large food particles can get damaged, clogging the kitchen sink, and jamming the pipes underneath.
-Many of the plumbing service calls that we receive at Drain Go Plumbing are a result of the damage and clogging in peoples’ garbage disposal units.
+Many of the plumbing service calls that we receive at Drain Go Plumbing are for garbage disposal repair services.

 If you have a sink that is clogged or that takes a long period of time to drain, you are definitely in need of thorough kitchen drain cleaning.
 At Drain Go Plumbing we have years of experience in drain cleaning, repairing garbage disposal units, and even replacing disposals if they are beyond repair.
 Whatever the nature of your issue, we are at your service to help you get your sink working again in no time.